-Andre the Giant, real name André Rene Roussimoff (Bulgarian: Андрей Рене Русимов; Polish: Andrzej Renat Russimow; (May 19, 1946 — January 27, 1993) was a professional wrestler well-known for his impressive sizenote Billed at 7'4" (224 cm) and around 500 pounds (226 kg), to be precise; exact measurements are difficult to find, in particular because Andre's condition meant he rarely stood straight, usually slouching.
-Most likely he was around 7-7'2 during his prime, and 6'10 or so once his weight and health problems began to take their toll..
+Andre the Giant, real name André Rene Roussimoff (Bulgarian: Андрей Рене Русимов; Polish: Andrzej Renat Russimow; (May 19, 1946 — January 27, 1993) was a professional wrestler well-known for his impressive sizenote Billed at 7'4" (224 cm) and around 500 pounds (226 kg), to be precise; exact measurements are difficult to find, in part due to his slouching posture, and because no promoter at the time wanted an accurate measurement getting out and ruining his credibility.
+Most sources place him at or around 6'10", possibly shrinking from that later in his career due to damage to his joints..
 You may also remember him as Fezzik from themotion picture adaptation of The Princess Bride.During his tenure in the WWF (or WWE as it is called now), he was dubbed "The Eighth Wonder of the World" due to his frame, and held a fifteen-year undefeated streak in the company (with the exception of disqualification and count-out losses).
 One of the most famous matches of his career was against Hulk Hogan for Hogan's WWF World Heavyweight Championship at WrestleMania III.note Andre had lost to the Original Sheik in Toronto in 1974, and to Antonio Inoki in Japan in 1986, but neither of these matches were included in WWECanon.Unfortunately, his great size was due to gigantism, and he suffered intense pain throughout his body, especially as he got older.
 On January 27, 1993, shortly following his retirement from professional wrestling, he died in his sleep from congestive heart failure.
 In his honor, the WWF made Andre the first inductee into the company's Hall of Fame, established that same year.As usual, That Other Wikihas a nice read-up on his life and career.

 Acrofatic: Believe it or not, Andre wasn't always the lumbering behemoth we know from the late 80s - in his youth, he could execute dropkicks and move fairly fast for his size.
 He was also very agile during his early days in the WWF.
 However, by the time the mid 1980s rolled around, age and problems with acromegaly had forced him to slow down.